 Its strategic position has attracted many ancient civilizations to settle in this vast land notably by Numidians, Phoenicians, Carthaginians, Romans, Umayyad Arabs, Ottomans, and the French colonial empire.
 Today we can see the influence of these civilizations reflecting on the Algerian traditions, architecture, and cuisine.
 Currently, there are about 42 million people living in Algeria with more than 90% following Sunni Islam, and there are few who are identified as Shia Muslims, Mozabite, Ibadis, Christians, and Jews.

 What’s really fascinating about this country is the fact that you get to experience the diverse culture.
 Firstly you will hear locals speaking either Arabic or Tamazight( Berber language).
 And then there are religious and traditional festivals like Eid al-Fitr, Eid ul Adha, and Yennayer which are celebrated mostly in the northern part of the country while Sebeiba in the south.

 For avid travelers and adventure seekers, Algeria is an unexplored land that has many hidden treasures.
-From its sumptuous ‘never-ending’ landscapes to its ancient ruins and diverse ethnic group, Algeria is a promising land of exploration.
+From its sumptuous ‘never-ending’ landscapes to its diverse ethnic group, Algeria is a promising land of exploration.
 Most of its population lives in the verdant north and the rest live in the wild Sahara desert.